FunkyPuffin/ChinguBot-2.0/README.md

 # ChinguBot-2.0
 A meme bot for chat manipulation ;)
-Written inJavaScript and may change to another language in the future!
+Written in JavaScript and may change to another language in the future!